 Given the early success we experienced during SiP, and the needs expressed by our work family of 50 employees in our San Francisco studio, we explored WFH as a permanent component of our weekly workflow.
 However, our survey also revealed reasons why the current office should be re-imagined in a way that supports in-person collaboration in a post-COVID world.

-The survey responses also indicated that WFH provided many people with the necessary focused environment that our pre-COVID-19 office space lacked.
+Our survey responses also indicated that WFH provided many people with the necessary focused environment that our pre COVID-19 office space lacked.
 We quickly discovered that most virtual meetings between clients and consultants worked well, especially for typical coordination and progress updates.
 On the other hand, the in-home office was less beneficial for those with school-aged children at home and for those whose living spaces did not easily convert into functional office spaces due to either lack of room, lack of technology, or both.

 Creating the new office paradigm